Medical Device Regulation (MDR)

 Conclusion and criticism of the new regulation

-With the MDR, EU officials have set out to create a contemporary, uniform solution for quality management and market release of medical devices.
+With MDR , the EU officials have set out to create a contemporary, standardised solution for quality management and the market release of medical devices.
 Great attention is paid to the quality and safety of products.
 Perhaps you also belong to the group of small and medium-sized companies in the medical technology sector that fear over-regulation by the extensive set of regulations and additional auditing bodies?

-Especially the assessment of the conformity by the “compliance manager” to be named could result in a staffing issue, at first.
+In particular, the evaluation of compliance by the “compliance manager” to be recruited is likely to become a staffing problem during the start-up phase.
 In a case of hardship, a shortage of certified auditors could delay the certification needed for market release.
 Medical technology industry associations express fears that a bottleneck in certifications could have a negative impact on the market launch of innovative and marketable products.

-Start your digital transformation for MDR compliance with our powerful, modular software solution
+Start your digital transformation in terms of MDR compliance with our powerful, modular software solution

 Share now!